Questions and answers

 Where is the line between tutoring and cheating?

-Student Services cannot guarantee that you will receive work.
-Requests for Tutors increase as the term progresses.
+Student Services cannot guarantee tutors will receive work.
+Requests for tutors typically increase as the term progresses.

 *** Stay informed and learn how we can work together to keep safe and prevent the spread of COVID-19.